-There should also be consistency in signage, in regards to height level of each sign along a route and no mixture of British and European style signage.
+There should also be consistency in signage, in regard to height level of each sign along a route and no mixture of British and European style signage.

 Supplementary text on signs is also very important.
 For example, ‘Fire exit’ should be written next to the running man symbol and direction arrow.

-There should also be disabled escape routes too, identified with the correct disabled symbol and either ‘Fire exit’ or ‘Refuge point’ printed alongside.
+There should also be escape routes for disabled persons too, identified with the correct signage and either ‘Fire exit’ or ‘Refuge point’ printed alongside.